ibm-cloud-docs/satellite/host-alibaba.md

 # Attaching Alibaba Cloud hosts
 {: #alibaba}

-Learn how to add Alibaba Cloud virtual private cloud hosts to your {{site.data.keyword.satelliteshort}} location by setting up a VPC, creating security groups, and running the host attach script.
+Learn how to add Alibaba Cloud virtual private cloud hosts to your {{site.data.keyword.satelliteshort}} location by setting up a VPC, creating security.
 {: shortdesc}

 All hosts that you want to add must meet the host requirements, such as the RHEL 8 packages and networking setup.
 For more information, see [Host requirements](/docs/satellite?topic=satellite-host-reqs).